 Step Two: Property owners may dispute the appraised value of their property through the appraisal review board.
 You should receive your property valuation for the next year’s property taxes between April and May of the current year, and disputes are usually heard between May and June of the current year.

 Step Three: Actual tax rates are set in accordance with annual tax budgets by each local government between August and September for next year’s tax bill.
 Property tax bills are then sent out in October, and collection by local government agencies can begin.
 These taxes must be collected by January 31st of next year as penalties will start being imposed from February 1st.

-Even if you have the best intentions, circumstances can crop up in anyone’s life that makes paying property taxes a challenge.
-Reputable property tax loan companies like American Finance & Investment Company, Inc. (AFIC) understands the cash flow challenges that home and business owners face, and can step in and give you a loan to pay property taxes – no credit check or deposit required.
+Even if you have the best intentions, circumstances can crop up in anyone’s life that make paying property taxes a challenge.
+Reputable property tax loan companies like American Finance & Investment Company, Inc. (AFIC) understand the cash flow challenges that home and business owners face and can step in and give you a loan to pay property taxes – no credit check or deposit required.
 This means fast, effective tax relief that allows you to keep your home or business.
-Our compassionate, skilled team will settle your bill quickly and structure your loan repayments to be as affordable as possible.
+Our compassionate, skilled team will quickly settle your Texas property tax bill and structure your loan repayments to be as affordable as possible.

 Get your estimate in under 1 minute!

 Fill out the form below to start your loan quote